tigmoore/enigma/README.md

 from report import ColorTuningReport from visualize import plot_tuning_with_spectrum, plot_derivative_analysis

+# load the model
+from nnvision.models.trained_models.v4_task_driven_color import ensemble_model as model

-# Specify which neuron range(394) from the model to analyse
+# Specify which neuron within range(394) from the model to analyse
 neuron_idx = 25

 # Initialize model and generate color responses